open-gpdb/gpdb/gpdb-doc/markdown/install_guide/upgrading.html.md

 The upgrade path supported for this release is Greenplum Database 6.x to a newer Greenplum Database 6.x release.

 **Important:** Set the Greenplum Database timezone to a value that is compatible with your host systems.
-Setting the Greenplum Database timezone prevents Greenplum Database from selecting a timezone each time the cluster is restarted and sets the timezone for the Greenplum Database coordinator and segment instances.
+Setting the Greenplum Database timezone prevents Greenplum Database from selecting a timezone each time the cluster is restarted and sets the timezone for the Greenplum Database master and segment instances.
 After you upgrade to this release and if you have not set a Greenplum Database timezone value, verify that the selected Greenplum Database timezone is acceptable for your deployment.
 See [Configuring Timezone and Localization Settings](localization.html) for more information.

 ## <a id="gpdb_prereq"></a>Prerequisites